 We identified possible ways to facilitate access to targeted anxiety prevention.
 Adolescents and their mothers highlighted the important roles schools could play in supporting targeted anxiety prevention.
 Previous studies have identified schools as being crucial to the success of prevention of depression [57] and in supporting families of anxious children who have not gained access to professional services [31].
 In the present study, adolescents particularly highlighted a potential role of schools in promoting awareness of anxiety prevention programmes, and mothers joined them in suggesting that schools could be instrumental in delivery of anxiety prevention.
-[58][59][60]Future studies should examine the feasibility of i) screening children for risk of anxiety disorders[61]and ii) delivering targeted anxiety prevention programmes.
+Indeed, RCTs conducted in schools in Australia [58], Europe [59] and North America [60], have shown that, compared to controls, targeted prevention can effectively reduce anxiety symptoms.
+However, these were efficacy studies, not designed to examine routine involvement of schools.
+Future studies should examine the feasibility of schools routinely i) screening children for risk of anxiety disorders (as has been done in the USA [61]) and ii) delivering targeted anxiety prevention programmes.
 Additionally, adolescents suggested that social media could play a helpful role in promoting awareness of anxiety prevention.
 We know of no studies examining the use of social media to promote access to intervention or prevention of CYP anxiety disorders, but the value of social media has been identified in promoting access to clinical services for CYP more broadly [62].

 Mothers and adolescents reported that the severity of anxiety signs and symptoms were important determinants of when to intervene, while only adolescents referred to age as a key factor.
 The format of prevention was also important to adolescents and their mothers.
 While adolescents recognized possible benefits of remote and online anxiety prevention programmes, mothers reported being more ‘traditional’ in wanting to meet professionals in person.
 A possible explanation for this is that adolescents are digital natives, and are more comfortable with digital technologies than are their parents [63].
 Future studies could test this by examining the opinions of parents (of young children at risk of anxiety; that is, those who would be the targets of prevention and perhaps a decade younger than the parents in the current study) regarding the use and appeal of online anxiety prevention resources.